 In Evochron Mercenary, it's possible to see a galaxy.
-The galaxy is rotating at about the same visible speed as a carousel, meaning that it is rotating at several hundred thousand times the speed of light.
+The galaxy is rotating at about the same visible speed as a carousel, meaning that it is rotating at several hundred billion times the speed of light.
 Ships in the game are capped at 10000 meters per second in the X, Y, and Z plane.

 A Mass Effect example caused by a minor continuity error: In the War Assets for Mass Effect 3, the Turian Spec Ops Team's entry mentions they came from a turian colony world named Taetrus where their home city of Vallum was destroyed by a terrorist ship ramming it at FTL speeds.
 The energy release from a ship impacting at such speeds would do tremendous damage, possibly destroying the entire planet depending on velocity.
 However, the larger story surrounding Taetrus' civil war and the Vallum blast was detailed in the Cerberus Daily News series (a collection of daily news snippets released between Mass Effect 2 and Mass Effect 3) which specified that the ship was not traveling at faster than light speeds and in fact only impacted at the speed of a single mass accelerator round.